How to Potty Train a Toddler

 What About ‘Signs of Readiness’ to Potty Train?

-Prior to reading Olson’s book, the only other information I had on potty training came from casual google searches.
+Prior to reading Olson’s book, the only other information I had on potty training came from casual Google searches.
 From these searches, I gathered that I should begin potty training when my toddler displayed certain ‘signs of readiness’.

 In “The Tiny Potty Training Book”, Olson (2015-2016) states that this idea of ‘signs of readiness’ is a myth.
-She explains that the concept is something that diaper companies have capitalized on in order to keep parents buying those diapers in bulk.
+She explains that the concept is something that diaper companies have capitalized on to keep parents buying those diapers in bulk.

 In any case, I think most toddlers show interest in and capability to use the potty by 18 months old.
 For parents who are frequently followed by their toddler into the bathroom, you know what I’m talking about.